 Making public records requests

-All requests for public records should be submitted to the IRC’s Public Information Officer.
+All requests for public records should be submitted to the IRC’s Public Records Manager.
 Requests must be submitted in writing utilizing the public records submission process outlined on the IRC website.

 Download this Public information and Request form from here, and mail to: